-Ievgen Krasovytskyi, Head of Marketing at OWOX BI
+Ievgen Krasovytskyi, Head of Marketing @ OWOX

 It's a blueprint for how data is connected and stored, and it plays a crucial role in the design of databases and information systems.
 Understanding a data model is fundamental to grasping data modeling concepts.

 There are three primary types of data models: Conceptual, Logical, and Physical.
 Each type plays a unique role in organizing and representing data structures, relationships, and constraints.

 Conceptual data models provide a high-level view of data by identifying the key entities, attributes, and relationships.
 They are technology-independent and focus on an organization's business needs.
 For example, a conceptual data model for a library may include entities like 'Book,' 'Author,' and 'Publisher' and their relationships.
 These models are often used in the initial planning phase to define the broad data structure without going into detailed attributes.

 Logical data models offer a detailed overview of the data without any concern for how the data will be physically implemented in databases.
 They include all entities, attributes, and relationships, along with the addition of primary and foreign keys.
 They also define data types for attributes.
 For instance, in the library example, a logical data model would specify the data type for 'Book Title' as a string and 'Publication Date' as a date.